June 13, 2013 By Leanne Vogel November 29, 2018

 This might take a few tries.
 In my Meal Planning Made Simple series, I shared my system for getting dinner on the table every night.

-Alternatively, if planning your meals and staying creative just isn’t your cup of tea, check out Leanne’s Real Meals Meal Planning Program.
+Alternatively, if planning your meals and staying creative just isn’t your cup of tea, check out Leanne’s Balanced Keto Meal Planning Program.

 I used to go to the store every other day, sometimes even more.
 My grocery lists weren’t thorough and it caused me to waste lots of time and money.
 To avoid this, keep a master grocery list of all the items you need during your next grocery store visit.
 Slowly pick away at stocking your pantry with healthy options, too.